iosdevzone/SwiftStandardLibraryPlaygrounds/SequenceAndCollectionFunctions.md

 sort(&threeTwoOneZero) { x,y in x>y }
 ```
 ## sorted
-Returns the array obtained by sorting a sequence using the < operator or a user supplied comparison function.
+Returns the `Array` obtained by sorting a `SequenceType` using the < operator or a user supplied comparison function.
 ```swift
 let random = [1,6,2,8,3,3,2,8,7]
 let randomSortedAscending = sorted(random)